 I cut most of the blank cardstock paper off of the santa printout and glued the santa on to a green sheet of cardstock paper and laminated the mat.
 I also laminated the number circles and attached self-adhesive magnets to the back of them.

 In this activity children put a number circle on the blank circle on the santa mat.
 They then put the same number of counters on the mat.
 We used unifix cubes for our counters but you can use cotton balls ... pom poms ... buttons or anything you have on hand.
-You can grab the patterns for free until Sunday December 20th ... after that they will only be available in the member's section which is where the santa color match is also located.
+As of 2022 this activity can be found in the member's section which is where the santa color match is also located.

 We made sequin gingerbread and they turned out so cute!!
 This is really a great project to work on fine motor skills.
 We made them after we read "Gingerbread Baby" by Jan Brett and now we have a wall filled with gingerbread babies.
 If you are not familiar with the story I found a video of the book being narrated here.